Genie (Girls' Generation song): Live performances

 The song has been performed on two SM Town tours, In 2010, using the "Rock Tronic" remix, which was also used on their first tour, and then again in 2011 for the continuation of the 2010 SMTown tour.
-The remix contains a rock inspired dance-break, where the girls perform in-sync routines, the echo of the line "Sowoneul Marhaebwa" ("Tell me your wish") can be heard, also.
-The group's first performance for the mini-album was on June 26 on KBS Music Bank.
+The remix contains a rock inspired dance-break, where the girls perform in-sync routines.
+The group's first performance for the mini-album was on June 26 on Music Bank.
 Within a few days, the song topped on 10 different digital music charts.
-The song was also rewarded as the most popular album and ringtone downloads.
+The song also topped the weekly ringtone downloads chart.